 The internet has it all.
 You can learn with a private online teacher, use free German materials, read blogs, or download interesting apps.

-And let’s not forget all those great online streaming platforms.
-Even if you don’t know any Germans yourself who you could practice with, the internet has got your back!
-Why not try out a learning buddy?
-There are surely a lot of Germans who want to improve their English, so you just pay for your online lessons with your own knowledge.
+And let’s not forget about all those great online language exchange platforms.
+Even if you don’t know any Germans yourself, the internet has got your back.
+You can highly benefit from a learning buddy, and there are surely a lot of Germans who want to improve their English – so you can pay for your online German lessons with your own knowledge.

-LEO is a great option when in need of an online dictionary.
-It can translate from German into a handful of languages, and it includes a lot of examples of uses of the words you looked up.
-All common English expressions or phrases are usually shown when searching for one specific word when those expressions include that word.
+LEO is a great option for when you need an online German dictionary.
+It can translate from German into a handful of languages, and it includes a lot of examples, so you can see the word you need in context.
+Also, many common English expressions are usually shown if they are related to your search query.